juan-mulero/cisreg/README.md

 # cisreg
-Semantic model for CRM, TAD and gene extension for hGBW knowledge graphs Required functions of the project: https://github.com/vlmir/bgw3
+Semantic model for CRM, TAD and gene extension for hGBW knowledge graphs.
+This code requires functions of the project: https://github.com/vlmir/bgw3